 This is the restored home of Jacob Welsh, the first recorded toll collector in Roscoe.
-It is now home to exhibit items and a video about the restoration processes used throughout the Village as well as The Toy Cellar, a vintage toy exhibit.
-You may also enjoy the Toll House gift shop and purchase Living History Tour tickets here.
+The Toll House has exhibit items and features The Toy Cellar, a vintage toy exhibit.
+Guests may also view a video about the restoration processes used throughout the Village, browse the Toll House gift shop and purchase Living History Tour tickets here.

 Dr. Maro Johnson's Office

 Built in 1842, Dr. Johnson’s Office is home to many medical instruments and furnishings of the 19th century.
 Listen to Dr. Johnson as he shares stories about 1800s medicine.
 Visit the medical display located on the second floor.